CUH Logo

 • The gastrostomy site should be cleaned daily with warm soapy water.

-• Always avoid using cream / powders on the skin around the tube (unless otherwise advised by your care team) as they can damage the tube material and may lead to irritation of the skin and give rise to infection.  If you notice that the skin is becoming inflamed or there is discharge from the site you should contact a member of your gastrostomy care team.
+• Always avoid using cream/powders on the skin around the tube (unless otherwise advised by your care team) as they can damage the tube material and may lead to irritation of the skin and give rise to infection.
+If you notice that the skin is becoming inflamed or there is discharge from the site, you should contact a member of your gastrostomy care team.

-• In the first 6 weeks after initial surgery, to keep the tube secure it is essential that a dressing is kept in place.
+• In the first six weeks after initial surgery, to keep the tube secure it is essential that a dressing is kept in place.
 The dressing should be changed with the daily cleaning of the site and whenever it is seen to be falling off (see section on changing dressings below).

 Flushing

-Flushing the tube is essential to maintain patency (i.e. prevent blockages).
+Flushing the tube is essential to maintain patency (ie prevent blockages).

-• The gastrostomy tube should be flushed with water (sterile / cooled, boiled water if the child is below one year of age).
+• The gastrostomy tube should be flushed with water (sterile/cooled, boiled water if the child is below one year of age).

 • When giving drugs, it is important to flush between each medicine and after them to prevent precipitation (settling of the drugs) in the tubing.